 Source: recipesfromapantry.com

-A breakfast casserole from the Instant Pot sounds like a healthy, delicious, and fuss-free breakfast.
-Because it really is!
+An Instant Pot breakfast casserole makes a healthy, delicious, and fuss-free breakfast.

 In just five minutes of prep time, you can have a low-carb and low-calorie cheesy eggs and veggies breakfast.

 The bacon gives incredible crispiness that takes the flavor and texture up a notch.
-But you can achieve similar results with diced sausage if you don’t have bacon in your fridge.
+Achieve similar results with diced sausage if you don’t have bacon.

 Per Serving: